 Making your own nut milk at home is incredibly easy!
-This creamy walnut milk takes about 15 minutes to prepare, requires no soaking and is perfect in coffee, smoothies, cereal and more.
+This creamy walnut milk takes about 15 minutes to prepare, requires no soaking and is perfect in coffee, smoothies, lattes, cereal and more.

 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself.
 Thank you for making Eat With Clarity possible!